iyobo/objectus/readme.md

-# Objectus
+# jlf

-A keeper of things...that is all.
+A keeper of things.
+Used in JollofStack...that is all.

+`npm i jlf`